IzumiSy/validatable-record/README.md

 agelessMan.getErrors() // == [ "Age is invalid" ]

-// You van set your own error to model agelessMan.setError("Unknown error")
+// You can set your own error to model agelessMan.setError("Unknown error")

 agelessMan.getErrors() // = [ "Unknown error" ]